tessercat/daoistic-data/about.md

 definitely not Daoist,
 but I like spending time
-wondering what they were on about, and sometimes trying to express what I think I find there in my own words.
+wondering what they were on about, and sometimes I try to express what I think I find there in my own words.

 You can contact me by emailing